Small Business Innovation Research (SBIR)

 SBIR falls under the category of pre-commercial procurement (PCP).
 PCP as defined by the European Union, involves the purchase of research by a Government entity, which is undertaken with the objective of stimulating innovation that the contracting authority or some other party may benefit from at a later stage, when goods or services are not currently available or developed from the outcomes of the research.

-Through SBIR, the Public sector is able to:
+Through SBIR, the Public sector can:

-- Identify innovative solutions by reaching out to organisations from different sectors including small and emerging businesses
+- Identify innovative solutions by reaching out to organisations from different sectors including small and emerging businesses.

-- Create new technical solutions through accelerated technology development, whilst risk is reduced through a phased development programme
+- Create new technical solutions through accelerated technology development, whilst risk is reduced through a phased development programme.

 - Provide applicants with a transparent, competitive and reliable source of early-stage funding.